 (3) A record referred to in subregulation (1) must be retained for at least 5 years after the day on which the leviable passenger service transaction to which it relates occurs.

+[Regulation 55 amended: Gazette 26 Jun 2019 p.
+2327.]

 56. Records: fare information

 (1) For the purposes of regulation 55(1)(g), the fare information for an on-demand passenger transport service to which regulation 46 applies is —